Gerhard Richter, Ohne Titel (1.2.88), 1988 10 cm x 15 cm, Oil on colour photograph, Saint Louis Art Museum.

 Selected largely from the Museum’s collection and local private collections, these works reveal the foresight of St. Louis collectors.
 Under the stewardship of a group of perceptive art collectors, directors and curators, St. Louis has become a gathering place for important works by both internationally known artists and artists who until very recently have gone largely unnoticed by the mainstream art market.

 Of the 32 living artists featured in the exhibition, 25 were interviewed by Sydney Norton, a researcher in the department of prints, drawings and photographs at the Saint Louis Art Museum.
 Norton traveled to Germany, Austria and Switzerland to personally speak with these artists, documenting the personal stories behind their works.
 The Museum has written and produced a catalogue that incorporates this intensive research.
-The publication will be available in the Saint Louis Art Museum Shop in June.

 After moving from Berlin to Osthofen, near Worms, in 1966, Baselitz created his first woodcuts and Fracture Paintings, in which the compositional motifs were severed into individual components.
 The “fracture” was the artist’s first attempt to reduce the narrative significance of the object.

 Baselitz continued to pursue this approach until 1969, when he began to make paintings in which the motif was shown upside down.
 This effort to disrupt the unity of the pictorial space in order to highlight other compositional elements such as form, color and gesture has remained a central focus in Baselitz’s paintings and is seen in Elke in Armchair and (Untitled) Eagle, two of four works featured in this exhibition.